Updated June 6, 2025

 -

-- Research@MIT app: Used by PIs and their administrative teams to view available funds for awards, see the status of submitted proposals, and submit innovation disclosures to the Technology Licensing Office.
+- Research@MIT app : Used by PIs and their administrative teams to view available funds for awards, see the status of submitted proposals, request under-recovery funding, and submit innovation disclosures to the Technology Licensing Office.

 - Additional Tools and Systems to Know: Access and get help with additional systems used in research administration and compliance.